-- That the new model be led by industry representatives through a Board and that long term funding commitments and risk sharing be integral to the operations and sustainability of the various programs.
+- The new model is led by industry representatives through a board and that long term funding commitments and risk sharing be integral to the operations and sustainability of the various programs.

 - Through active participation on the board and individual program advisory committees, local schools, business and industry have input into the foundation programs and influence the skillset the students gain.

 EQIP was established in 2009 in response to the Clever Recruiting Study with combined industry and education funding.
 The programs were condensed to four including EQIP Engineering Skills Centre (EESC) onsite at NRG, EQIP Business and IT Skills Centre (EBITS) onsite at Boyne Smelters (now Business, Industry and Tourism), EQIP Doorways to Civil Construction (ED2CC) onsite at McCosker Contracting, and the EQIP Technical College Gladstone Region (ETCGR).